-This is something that’s happening more and more in sex crime cases in Los Angeles.
+This is happening more and more in sex crime cases in Los Angeles.
 The prosecutors will file what typically would be a weak case against somebody, but then they'll bring in a bunch of other instances that are not charged that occurred before or after the charges pending in criminal court.

-They're bringing in these other acts to try to refute that and really, what comes next if the judge decides, I see what you're trying to do prosecutors – I'm going to let you do this.
-The next evaluation by the judge under Evidence Code Section 1101 and Code Section 352 is they're going to now do a wang to say, if we let this in, is it fair to this defendant?
+They're bringing in these other evil acts to try to refute that, and, what comes next if the judge decides, I see what you're trying to do prosecutors – I'm going to let you do this.
+The following evaluation by the judge under Evidence Code Section 1101 and Code Section 352 is they're going to now do a wang to say if we let this in, is it fair to this defendant?

-They're just going to call a witness and say, this is what the guy did to me and then the defense attorney is going to say, wait a minute, were any charges ever filed?
+They're just going to call a witness and say, this is what the guy did to me, and then the defense attorney is going to say, wait a minute, were any charges ever filed?
 No. They don't care.
-They're still going to bring it in and they can even bring in other convictions that the person has that relate to these arguments that it's a common plan and scheme.
+They're still going to bring it in, and they can even bring in other convictions that the person has that relate to these arguments that it's a standard plan and scheme.

-I have people come in – I've been doing this twenty-five year – we talk about it, we see what's going to be attempted to be gotten in and then I try to file a motion to block it from coming in.
+I have people come in – I've been doing this twenty-five year – we talk about it, we see what's going to be attempted to be gotten in, and then I try to file a motion to block it from coming in.
 Some might come in; some might not come in.

 Ultimately, it will be up to the judge to do this 352 want to see how prejudicial versus probative the evidence is.
 In other words, how relative is it versus how bad it's going to make the other person look?